jaredpalmer/razzle/README.md

 * `process.env.PORT`: The `BUILD_TARGET=server` build listens on this port for all NODE_ENVs. default is `3000`
 * `process.env.HOST`: The IP address that the server will bind to. default is `0.0.0.0`, for INADDR_ANY
 * `process.env.NODE_ENV`: `'development'` or `'production'`
+* `process.env.BUILD_TYPE`: `'iso'` for isomorphic/universal applications or `'spa'` for single page applications.
+The default is `'iso'`.
+This is set by CLI arguments.
 * `process.env.BUILD_TARGET`: either `'client'` or `'server'`
 * `process.env.PUBLIC_PATH`: Only in used in `razzle build`.
 You can alter the `webpack.config.output.publicPath` of the client assets (bundle, css, and images).
 This is useful if you plan to serve your assets from a CDN.
 Make sure to _include_ a trailing slash (e.g. `PUBLIC_PATH=https://cdn.example.com/`).
 If you are using React and altering the public path, make sure to also [include the `crossorigin` attribute](https://reactjs.org/docs/cdn-links.html#why-the-crossorigin-attribute) on your `<script>` tag in `src/server.js`.
 * `process.env.CLIENT_PUBLIC_PATH`: The `NODE_ENV=development` build's `BUILD_TARGET=client` has a different `PUBLIC_PATH` than `BUILD_TARGET=server`.
 Default is `http://${process.env.HOST}:${process.env.PORT + 1}/`